SerenaGW/LLMLanguageFineTuningModifiesMathLogic/ReportEnglish.md

 To ensure reliability, 10 tests were performed for the logic puzzles and two tests for the Mathematics Olympiad problem in each configuration, documenting the reasoning process (**Thinking...**) for an in-depth analysis.
 Two of these tests were selected for a real-time comparative analysis.

 ---
+### Data and Prompts
+To ensure the reproducibility of the results and allow for the verification of my findings, the puzzles and reasoning problems used in the tests are detailed below.
+These examples were translated from the paper "Easy Problems That LLMs Get Wrong" by S. Williams and J. Huckle.

+**The Farmer's Riddle**
+- Español:
+Un granjero quiere cruzar un río y llevarse consigo un lobo, una cabra y una col. Tiene un bote con tres compartimentos separados y seguros.
+Si el lobo y la cabra están solos en una orilla, el lobo se comerá a la cabra.
+Si la cabra y la col están solos en la orilla, la cabra se comerá la col. ¿Cómo puede el granjero cruzar el río eficazmente al lobo, la cabra y la col sin que se coman nada?

+- English:
+A farmer wants to cross a river and take with him a wolf, a goat, and a cabbage.
+He has a boat with three separate and secure compartments.
+If the wolf and the goat are alone on a bank, the wolf will eat the goat.
+If the goat and the cabbage are alone on the bank, the goat will eat the cabbage.
+How can the farmer effectively cross the river with the wolf, the goat, and the cabbage without anything being eaten?

+**The Robot's Riddle**
+Español:
+Un robot tiene ocho brazos.
+Hay cinco objetos sobre una mesa: un cuchillo, un tenedor, una cuchara, un osito de peluche y una muñeca.
+El robot recoge cada objeto con un brazo.
+Luego se da la mano.

+English:
+A robot has eight arms.
+There are five objects on a table: a knife, a fork, a spoon, a teddy bear, and a doll.
+The robot picks up each object with one arm.
+Then it shakes its own hand.

+**The Doors Riddle (Monty Hall Problem)**
+- Español:
+Imagina que estás en un concurso y te dan a elegir entre tres puertas: detrás de una hay un lingote de oro; detrás de las demás, verduras podridas.
+Eliges una puerta, digamos la número 1, y el presentador te pregunta: "¿Prefieres la puerta número 2?". ¿Te conviene cambiar de opción?

+- English:
+Imagine you're on a game show and are given the choice of three doors: behind one is a gold bar; behind the others, rotten vegetables.
+You choose a door, say number 1, and the host asks you, "Would you rather have door number 2?".
+Is it to your advantage to switch your choice?

+**Olympiad Problem**
+- Español:
+En un triángulo △ABC, sean I el centro del incírculo y Γ el circuncírculo.
+La línea AI intersecta a Γ en D (aparte de A).
+Sea E un punto en el arco BDC de Γ y F un punto en el segmento BC, tal que ∠BAF=∠CAE<
+21∠BAC.
+Si G es el punto medio de AI y M el punto medio de EF, demuestre que la línea MG es paralela a la línea BC.

+- English:
+In a triangle △ABC, let I be the incenter and Γ the circumcircle.
+The line AI intersects Γ at D (apart from A).
+Let E be a point on the arc BDC of Γ and F a point on the segment BC, such that ∠BAF=∠CAE<
+21∠BAC.
+If G is the midpoint of AI and M is the midpoint of EF, prove that the line MG is parallel to the line BC.

+---

 ## Analysis of Results and Model Behavior